 Lucario Training Tips

-- Primary damage-racking moves: forward tilt, up tilt, down tilt, and Force Palm.
+- rimary damage-racking moves: forward tilt, up tilt, down tilt, and side special.
 Lucario’s side special is its best move thanks to its overall power and great range, and luckily for us, the amiibo can learn to spam and use it to great effect.
 Use this move a lot during training – it’s one of Lucario’s primary shield-breaking attacks.
 As for tilts, every one of them is a viable attack, since they each cover a specific area of range.

-- Use Double Team occasionally.
+- Use down special sparingly.
 While not as good as the other counters in the metagame (such as Marth’s and Ike’s), Lucario can benefit from learning that it carries counter capabilities.
 Use this sparingly, preferably on Lucario’s slower attacks since they’re easier to telegraph.
 If your Lucario is packing the Glancing Counter custom, don’t bother using it that much, if at all – it’s inferior to Double Team and only serves to prevent your amiibo from using counters poorly in an unforgiving situation.